faizannaseerr/B07Lab1/README.md

 # CSCB07 Lab 1

-- This repo includes a java file required for lab 1.
+- This repo includes the two java files required for lab 1.